Oscar Piastri’s Sim Racing Setup

 Because Oscar Piastri proves it’s possible.

 He’s not just the guy who won in China.
-He’s the guy who logged hours on iRacing, who stayed humble in lobbies filled with fans and future talents, and who showed the world that the path to F1 doesn’t always start in a go-kart.
+He’s the guy who logged hours on iRacing, who stayed humble in lobbies filled with fans and future talents, and who showed the world that sim racing can be a powerful tool on the road to F1.

-Sometimes, it starts with a steering wheel clamped to a desk.
+Sometimes, the grind starts with a steering wheel clamped to a desk.

 Sim Racing Setup